Mercy-nenoh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- Fuctions that copies memory area
+function that locates a character in a string.